-From 1st October 2019, a series of licensing changes take effect for Dynamics 365 and PowerApps.
+From 1st October 2019, a series of licensing changes took effect for Dynamics 365 and PowerApps.

-These changes have been communicated by Microsoft in separate messages and some of this detail may have been missed so in this post we've highlighted the key points.
+These changes to Dynamics 365 and Power Apps have been communicated by Microsoft in separate messages and some of this detail may have been missed, so in this post we've highlighted the key points.

 If you have any questions or concerns about how these products are licensed we are here to assist.
 Our team closely follows Microsoft licensing announcements and will be happy to answer your questions to make sure that your organisation is correctly licensed.